RamkrushnaP2003/DATABASE_CALLING_USING_API/README.md

 - This project is based on REST API
 - Used packages :
-    *Express : api calling
+    1.Express : api calling
-    *EJS : For templating
+    2.EJS : For templating
-    *faker : For fake user's
+    3.faker : For fake user's
-    *mysql2 : For accessing database
+    4.mysql2 : For accessing database
-    *uuid : For fake unique id
+    5.uuid : For fake unique id